Math Equation Solver

 PEMDAS order of operations

-If you have only one operation in a mathematical expression, the answer is usually clear.
+When a mathematical expression contains only one operation, the answer is usually straightforward.
 For example, 12 + 4 = 16.

-However, what do you do with an expression like this: 3 × 4 – 4?
-Which operation should you perform first?
-If you do the multiplication first, you will get 3 × 4 – 4 = 12 – 4 = 8.
-But if you do the subtraction first, you will get a different answer: 3 × 4 – 4 = 3 × 0 = 0.
+However, how do you evaluate a more complex expression like this: 3 × 4 – 4?
+Which operation should take precedence?
+If you perform the multiplication first, you get 3 × 4 – 4 = 12 – 4 = 8.
+But if you calculate the subtraction first, the result changes entirely: 3 × 4 – 4 = 3 × 0 = 0.

-To solve this problem, mathematicians assign priorities to all operations and ALWAYS perform them in a specific order.
-This order is described by the PEMDAS acronym, where P stands for parenthesis (or brackets, or grouping), E – means exponents (and roots), M – means multiplication, D – division, A – addition, S – subtraction.
+To eliminate this ambiguity, mathematicians assign strict priorities to all mathematical operations and ALWAYS perform them in a standardized sequence.
+This universal rule is commonly described by the PEMDAS acronym, where P stands for parenthesis (or brackets, or grouping), E means exponents (and roots), M means multiplication, D means division, A means addition, and S means subtraction.

-Note that different countries use different acronyms, but they all describe the same order of operations.
-For example, BEDMAS stands for Brackets, Exponents, Division, Multiplication, Addition, Subtraction; GEMDAS is an acronym for Grouping, Exponents, Multiplication, Division, Addition, Subtraction; BODMAS means Brackets, Order, Division, Multiplication, Addition, Subtraction.
+Keep in mind that different countries use varying acronyms, but they all describe the exact same order of operations.
+For instance, BEDMAS stands for Brackets, Exponents, Division, Multiplication, Addition, Subtraction; GEMDAS is an acronym for Grouping, Exponents, Multiplication, Division, Addition, Subtraction; and BODMAS means Brackets, Order, Division, Multiplication, Addition, Subtraction.

 The order of multiplication and division

-In the PEMDAS algorithm, multiplication and division are equivalent priority operations, meaning they are simply performed from left to right (unless one of them is in brackets).
-For example, in the expression 12 / 2 × 3 you will first perform the division 12 / 2 to get 6, then multiply 6 by 3 to get 18.
+Under the PEMDAS algorithm, multiplication and division share equivalent priority.
+This means they are evaluated sequentially from left to right as they appear in the equation (unless one is enclosed in brackets).
+For example, in the expression 12 / 2 × 3, you will first perform the division 12 / 2 to get 6, and then multiply 6 by 3 to arrive at a final answer of 18.

 The order of addition and subtraction

-Addition and subtraction also have equivalent priority.
-These operations are performed as soon as they occur in the expression, from left to right.
-For example, in the expression 10 – 7 + 3, you first need to perform subtraction 10 – 7 = 3, and then addition 3 + 3 = 6.
-10 – 7 + 3 = 6.
+Addition and subtraction also hold equivalent priority levels.
+These operations are executed as soon as they appear in the mathematical expression, reading from left to right.
+For example, in the equation 10 – 7 + 3, you must first perform the subtraction 10 – 7 = 3, followed by the addition 3 + 3 = 6.
+Ultimately, 10 – 7 + 3 = 6.

 The order of roots and exponents

-As described above, the operations of multiplication and division, as well as addition, and subtraction operations, are performed from left to right.
-These operations are called left-associative.
-On the other hand, roots and exponents are right-associative, meaning they are performed from right to left.
+As explained above, multiplication, division, addition, and subtraction are all left-associative operations—meaning they are resolved from left to right.
+Conversely, roots and exponents are right-associative operations, meaning they are evaluated from right to left.

-Exponent is a right-associative operation, so we begin the solution on the right side.
+Since an exponent is a right-associative operation, we begin calculating on the right side.

 We first calculate 1^2=1, then 3^1=3, and finally 2^3=8.
-This order is sometimes described as “top to down order,” as you start with the top-most exponent and make your way “down.”
+This unique sequence is sometimes referred to as a “top-down order,” as you start with the top-most exponent and work your way “down” the equation.

 The expression can be re-written as follows: